-Learning goal.
-Specific statements of intended student attainment of essential concepts and skills.
-The learning goal is the heart of assessment for learning and needs to be made clear at the planning stage if teachers are to find assessment for learning manageable.
+Learning goal(s).
+Specific statements of intended student attainment of essential concepts, skills, and development.
+The learning goal is the heart of assessment for learning and needs to be made clear at the planning stage if teachers are to find assessment for learning authentic and essential for student success.